3 Fun Speaking Activities for Comparative Adjectives

 How to play:

-- Choose, appoint, or otherwise have students decide who will go first.
-A quick round of paper-rock-scissors is usually accepted as a fair way to decide on the first player.
+Choose, appoint, or otherwise have students decide who will go first.
+A quick round of paper-rock-scissors is pretty much always accepted as a fair way to decide on the first player.

-Groups that finish first can be encouraged to write down some of their favorite sentences that they or their group members said to later share with the rest of the class.
-Don’t miss the subscriber freebie at the end of this article–it is perfect for this activity!
+What about the groups that finish early?
+Have them write down their favorite sentences to share with the rest of the class later.
+This is when you get the gems.
+Oh, and don’t miss the subscriber freebie at the end of this article…it’s perfect for this activity!

 Activity #2: Fascinating Facts & Opinions with Comparative Adjectives